 When talking Number Six through his childhood Number Two serves as the father figure against whom our hero rebels.
 When talking Number Six through his academic years Number Two serves as the stern schoolmaster against whom our hero rebels.

 And so it goes, with the same “authoritarian figure vs the rebel” dynamic repeating itself as the Prisoner is talked through his life: coach vs athlete, boss vs employee, officer vs soldier, all the way up to our two participants’ current real-life roles of captor vs prisoner.
-Along the way Number Two tries to pounce on every opportunity to subliminally learn why Number Six resigned but is thwarted by our protagonist’s continued defiance.
+Along the way Number Two tries to pounce on every opportunity to subliminally extract why Number Six resigned but is thwarted by our protagonist’s continued defiance.

 With the Prisoner now mentally back in the present, he comes to have the upper hand on Number Two.
 Both figures are exhausted mentally and physically, McKern more so than McGoohan.